AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56635-imported-customers-are-duplicated-with-the-same-email-address.md

 <u>Actual Results</u>:

-Duplicate customers are created with same email address while using the customer import.
+Duplicate customers are created with the same email address when using the customer import.

 ## Apply the patch